-- 1.56 The following policies (see Glossary) should be immediately and reliably available at sites where emergency anaesthesia and sedation are provided: - management and running of the emergency theatre, including an escalation plan for emergency theatre capacity and staffing - management of anaesthetic emergencies, including guidelines for children - difficult airway management, including the 'can't ventilate, can't oxygenate' scenario, fasting times, preanaesthetic assessment of the airway, availability and maintenance of the equipment and training of staff71-73 - major haemorrhage protocol, including clinical, laboratory and logistic responses74,75 - blood transfusion policy, including transfusion for inter- and intrahospital transfers - safe extubation of patients following emergency anaesthesia - management of the deteriorating patient - whom to call and what facilities can be used if two or more emergencies occur simultaneously - a policy for the management of organ donation and retrieval - a policy for managing delirium in the perioperative period. - 1.57 Appropriate clinical policies and standard operating procedures for operating theatres should be in place and available at all times, including a resuscitation policy and major incident plans.

-- 1.58 All staff, including anaesthesia assistants, locum, agency and trust grade staff must have undergone an appropriate induction that includes the contents of relevant policies and standard operating procedures. - 1.59 An escalation policy should be in place for all medical, healthcare professional and managerial staff.
+- 1.56 The following policies (see Glossary) and guidelines should be immediately and reliably available at sites where emergency anaesthesia and sedation are provided: - management and running of the emergency theatre, including an escalation plan for emergency theatre capacity and staffing5 - management of anaesthetic emergencies, including subspecialty emergencies - difficult airway management, including the 'can't ventilate, can't oxygenate' scenario, fasting times, preanaesthetic assessment of the airway, availability and maintenance of the equipment and training of staff^{74,75,76} - major haemorrhage protocol, including clinical, laboratory and logistic responses^{77,78} - blood transfusion policy, including transfusion for inter- and intrahospital transfers79 - safe extubation of patients following emergency anaesthesia guideline - management of the deteriorating patient guideline^{80,81} - whom to call and what facilities can be used if two or more emergencies occur simultaneously - a policy for the management of organ donation and retrieval^{10,82,83} - a policy for managing delirium in the perioperative period - a policy for the management of airborne and bloodborne infections - 1.57 Appropriate clinical policies and standard operating procedures for operating theatres should be in place and available at all times, including a resuscitation policy and major incident plans.84 - 1.58 All staff, including anaesthesia assistants, locum, agency and trust grade staff must have undergone an appropriate induction that includes the contents of relevant policies and standard operating procedures.13 - 1.59 An escalation policy should be in place for all medical, healthcare professional and managerial staff.
 An emergency protocol should be in place and understood by all relevant staff.
 This should include the names and method of contact, which should be prominently displayed in appropriate areas.
-Internal hospital telephone switchboards should have ready access to rotas and methods of contacts. - 1.60 A clear method of communication between and within theatre teams, including related areas (e.g. obstetric or paediatric wards) should be in place concerning the urgency category of an emergency, escalation and who to contact. - 1.61 All patients undergoing emergency procedures must have the World Health Organization checklist completed.
-A modified checklist with fewer items may be more appropriate in some emergencies.5,19,83-85 - 1.62 There should be a clear process in place for the referral of emergency patients requiring critical care, including paediatric patients, to an appropriate facility. - 1.63 Use of blood products should be minimised whenever possible by the employment of restrictive transfusion thresholds together with methods to minimise blood loss and allogenic transfusion. - 1.64 Hospitals must have audited policies and procedures for the administration of blood and blood components that comply with standards set out by the National Blood Transfusion Committee.
-Hospitals should have systems in place to ensure that blood can be crossmatched, issued and supplied in a timely manner.
+Internal hospital telephone switchboards should have ready access to rotas and methods of contacts. - 1.60 A clear method of communication between and within theatre teams, including related areas (e.g. obstetric or paediatric wards) should be in place concerning the urgency category of an emergency, escalation and who to contact.85

+- 1.61 All patients undergoing emergency procedures must have the World Health Organization checklist completed.
+A modified checklist with fewer items may be more appropriate in some emergencies.
+5,19,86,87,88 - 1.62 There should be a clear process in place for the referral of emergency patients requiring critical care, including paediatric patients, to an appropriate facility.
+9,49,62 - 1.63 Use of blood products should be minimised whenever possible by the employment of restrictive transfusion thresholds together with methods to minimise blood loss and allogenic transfusion.77 - 1.64 Hospitals must have audited policies and procedures for the administration of blood and blood components that comply with standards set out by the National Blood Transfusion Committee.79 Hospitals should have systems in place to ensure that blood can be crossmatched, issued and supplied in a timely manner.